Jeweller / Sculptor

 Nicky Lawrence .

 Vertical Reef is a blown glass coral reef.
-The milky-white blown glass emulates table coral.
 I blow the glass in a hot shop, rolling a bubble of blown clear glass in white frit (crushed up glass), layering more molten glass on top, swinging the iron to stretch the colours, then shaping the form with a damp pad of newspaper.
 I create the textured tops, by standing on a bench and blowing the glass form on to scrunched up balls of damp newspaper.
 The coral is then mounted on to shiny black Perspex panels, with lights shining through the glass and hung vertically.

 Get in touch